superhero-match/consumer-superhero-chat/README.md

 Superhero Match is an open source dating app.

 ## consumer-superhero-chat
-This micro-service is responsible for consuming new message and storing the data in database and cache and making request to Firebase to notify user that there is a new offline message for them to pick up on the server.
+This micro-service is responsible for consuming new message and storing it in database and cache and making request to Firebase to notify user that there is a new offline message for them to pick up on the server.

 ## Becoming Contributor